jleajones/cpuload-app/README.md

 #### Historical Data

-Fetching data every 10 seconds and needing to maintain 10mins of historical data means the client will need to display and keep track of 60 records maximum.
+Fetching data every 10 seconds and needing to maintain 10 minutes of historical data means the client will need to display and keep track of 60 records maximum.

 #### Alerting

-When average CPU is over 1 for 2 mins or more
+When average CPU is over 1 for 2 minutes or more

 - 12 consecutive messages with average over 1

 #### Recovery

-When average CPU Load drops below 1 for 2 mins or more
+When average CPU Load drops below 1 for 2 minutes or more

 - if alert trigger
 - 12 consecutive messages with average under 1